 Chicken Net 12/48/3

-- To rotate poultry and waterfowl to fresh grass and to reduce disease risks.
+- Rotate poultry to fresh grass as a food source and to reduce disease risks.

 - Measure the fence line.

 - Choose the length and the amount of netting needed.
-(Example: A 240 ft fence line requires one 164 ft net and one 82 ft net.)
+(Example: A 240 ft fence line requires one 164 ft roll and one 82 ft roll.)

-- Choose support posts—as needed for ends, curves and corners.
+- Add support posts as needed for ends, curves and corners, and any accessories.